Resposible Disclosure Policy

 Requests for monetary compensation in connection with any identified or alleged vulnerability will be deemed noncompliant with this Responsible Disclosure Policy.

-If you identify a verified security vulnerability in compliance with this Responsible Disclosure Policy, Flood IO commits to:
+If you identify a verified security vulnerability in compliance with this Responsible Disclosure Policy, Tricentis Flood commits to:

 - Promptly acknowledge receipt of your vulnerability report.